 Skip to Content

-How To Grow Hanging Baskets From Seed – Grow Big & Save Even Bigger!
+How To Plant & Grow Hanging Baskets From Seed – Save Big & Grow Your Own!

-Hanging baskets add instant color anywhere.
-They can brighten up a lifeless porch, add interest and color to a patio, or create a gorgeous focal point in the landscape.
+Hanging baskets add instant interest and color anywhere.
+They can brighten up a lifeless porch, create a gorgeous focal point in the landscape, or bring beauty to pergolas, pavilions, decks and more.
+But one thing is for sure, they can be extremely expensive to purchase year after year!

 Seeds Vs. Purchasing Transplants

-However, that also means waiting until nurseries and greenhouses have transplants available.
-And, unfortunately, you are stuck with the everyday varieties they often choose to grow and sell.
+But we love growing most of our own flowers directly from seed.
+For starters, using available transplants means waiting until nurseries and greenhouses have transplants available.
+Unfortunately, you are often stuck with the everyday varieties they usually choose to grow and sell.

 That is exactly why growing your own hanging baskets from seed is the perfect answer!
 We absolutely love starting our own seeds because it opens up our flower growing to so many unique possibilities.

-We grow ornamental pepper baskets, colorful coleus mix baskets, as well as rainbow petunias, calibrachoa and many other annuals to create colorful hanging planters you simply can’t find in local stores.
-At a fraction of the cost!
+We grow ornamental pepper baskets, colorful coleus mix baskets, as well as rainbow petunias, calibrachoa and many other annuals that combine to create colorful hanging baskets you simply can’t find in local stores.
+And best of all – at a fraction of the cost!
+Affiliate Seed Link: Park Seeds Annual Flowers & More

-Although you could start your seeds right in your hanging baskets, we prefer starting our annuals into seed trays first.
-This allows you to concentrate your lights and growing efforts in a much smaller area until they reach transplantable (4 to 6 weeks) size.
+Although you could start your seeds right in your hanging baskets, we prefer starting our annuals in seed trays first.
+This allows you to concentrate your lights and growing efforts in a much smaller area until they reach transplantable size, which is usually in about four to six weeks.

 One thing you don’t want to do when growing hanging baskets from seed is to start plants in a windowsill.
-There is simply not enough light, and plants will grow leggy and weak.
-Use fluorescent or LED shop lights – they are simple, and they work!
+There is simply not enough light and plants will grow leggy and weak.
+Use fluorescent or LED shop lights – they are simple, inexpensive – and they work great!
+See: 6 Common Seed Starting Mistakes – And How To Avoid Them!

 The key to growing big, beautiful baskets is to use enough plants that it will fill the space – but not so many that it will crowd out the soil too early in the growing season.